lovelyqian/NTIRE2025_CDFSOD/README.md

 ## Evaluation Criteria & Fairness
 To ensure fairness and meaningful benchmarking, participants must adhere to the following guidelines:
 - **Mean Average Precision (mAP)**: mAP will be the primary ranking metric.
-- **Platform**: The challenge will be hosted on [Codalab / EvalAI / Kaggle] (TBD).
+- **Platform**: The challenge will be hosted on [Codalab](https://codalab.lisn.upsaclay.fr/competitions/21851).
 - **Submission Format**: Predictions must be submitted in COCO-style JSON annotations.
-- **Training Restrictions**:Participants may use any publicly available pretrained models, but no direct training or fine-tuning using the provided test sets is allowed.
+- **Training Restrictions**: Participants may use any publicly available pretrained models, and use the few-labeled supports (1shot/5shot/10shot) for finetuning the models.
+However, manually search for more support images is strictly **forbidden**.
-- **Statement**:Each submission must include a reproducibility statement, detailing the model’s training strategy and pretrained resources used.
+- **Statement**: Each submission must include a reproducibility statement, detailing the model’s training strategy and pretrained resources used.

 ## Provided Resources
 - **CD-FSOD Benchmark**: A dataset with distinct source and target domains designed for evaluating cross-domain FSOD models.